Don Pendleton (artist): Life and work

 Don Pendleton grew up in Ravenswood, a rural town in West Virginia, two miles from Ripley.
 Influenced by his father, he started focusing on art at an early age.
 During Don's teen years, he was introduced to skateboarding and fell in love with it.

 Pendleton graduated from Marshall University (Huntington, WV) in 1994 with a BFA in Graphic Design.
 In 1998, Don took a position with Alien Workshop skateboards in Dayton, OH.
 Pendleton created the majority of the companies graphics between the years of 1998 and 2005.

 In 2006, Don accepted a position at Element Skateboards as graphic artist /designer and continued with skateboard graphics, logo, and T-shirt design as well as packaging and marketing for the brand.

 In 2008 Pendleton was the subject of a documentary entitled, 'Little Giants'.

 Pendleton left Element Skateboards in 2009 to focus on freelance art, painting, and design.
 His work ended up on the cover of Juxtapoz Magazine in June, 2012 with a feature on his work and interview.

 He has produced signature collaborative products with companies such as Volcom, Oakley, Stance Socks, The Hundreds, Mountain Dew, Logitech and has worked with the most popular companies in skateboarding and action sports.

 Pendleton released a book of art in 2014 featuring 15 years of illustrations, entitled "Limerence".
 He also worked with Poster Child Prints who publish limited edition screen prints of his work.

+In 2024 Pendelton worked with Blenko Glass Company to design art glass in the shape of an owl.